TriLinder/YubiKeyExecute/README.md

-A python script that executes a command when a YubiKey / YubiKeys are disconnected.
+A python script to execute a command when a YubiKey / YubiKeys are disconnected.

 ‏‏‎ ‎